rizinorg/jsdec/README.md

-jsdec.debug         | do not catch exceptions in jsdec. jsdec.paddr         | if true, all xrefs uses physical addresses compare. jsdec.slow          | if true load all the data before to avoid multirequests to rizin. jsdec.theme         | defines the color theme to be used on jsdec. jsdec.xrefs         | if true, shows all xrefs in the pseudo code. e scr.html          | outputs html data instead of text. e scr.color         | enables syntax colors.
+jsdec.debug         | do not catch exceptions in jsdec. jsdec.paddr         | if true, all xrefs uses physical addresses compare. jsdec.slow          | if true load all the data before to avoid multirequests to rizin. jsdec.xrefs         | if true, shows all xrefs in the pseudo code. e scr.html          | outputs html data instead of text. e scr.color         | enables syntax colors.